“Labor Omnia Vincit” McKay Law

 Q: What is the deadline to file?

-A: 2 years from the date of the crash (Okla.
+A: Two years from the date of the crash (Okla.
 Stat. tit.
 12, § 95).
-GTCA notice within 12 months for government defendants.
+Government claims require one-year notice.

 The Bias Problem That Defines These Cases